jillianp1/CPTS-360/lab-1-jillianp1/README.md

 CPTS 360 lab 1

-Created a myprintf function to print different types Wrote function to display the partition table of vdisk
+Created a myprintf function able to print different types and created a function to display the partition table of vdisk